navin20/Deep-Learning-Term-Project/README.md

                                                   commands to generate tf records!! python generate_tfrecord.py — csv_input=images\train_labels.csv — image_dir=images\train — output_path=train.record
    python generate_tfrecord.py — csv_input=images\test_labels.csv — image_dir=images\test — output_path=test.record

+## here data is converted from csv to tf records which basically turns the csv based on the class and the order mapped to the class in generate_tfrecords.py and also should be same as labelmap.pbtxt